Research in Pediatric Respiratory Medicine

-Research efforts in the Division of Respiratory Medicine have remained relatively small, primarily because the first priority of the division has been the establishment of an excellent clinical program.
+Research efforts in the Division of Pediatric Respiratory Medicine have remained relatively small, primarily because the first priority of the Division has been the establishment of an excellent clinical program.
 Nonetheless, each faculty member is developing areas of interest for scholarship.

-- Researchers in Dr. Julio Pérez Fontán’s lab investigate how the nervous system influences the structure and function of the airways.
+Researchers in Dr. Fontán’s labinvestigate how the nervous system influences the structure and function of the airways.
 Physiological and neuroanatomical studies have contributed to the present view of the bronchomotor system as an integral part of breathing control, through the relationships between vagal and phrenic outflows and the overlap between the bronchomotor and breathing networks.
 Recent attention has been focused on the participation of sensory neuropeptides in the regulation of the inflammatory response.

-- Dr. Carolyn Cannon’s research focuses on the pathogenesis of pulmonary infection with several related bacterial species found in the lungs of patients with cystic fibrosis (CF) and development of novel therapies to treat these infections.
-The Cannon laboratory explores the role that the defective gene and protein underlying CF plays in clearance of Pseudomonas aeruginosaand Burkholderia cepacia complex (Bcc) organisms.
+Dr. Cannon’s research focuses on the pathogenesis of pulmonary infection with several related bacterial species found in the lungs of patients with cystic fibrosis (CF) and development of novel therapies to treat these infections.
+The Cannon Lab explores the role that the defective gene and protein underlying CF plays in clearance of Pseudomonas aeruginosaand Burkholderia cepacia complex (Bcc) organisms.
 The group also studies the activity of a series of novel silver-based antimicrobials, silver N-heterocyclic carbene complexes (SCCs), which inhibit the growth of all bacterial species tested to date, including CF lung pathogens.
 Nebulized SCCs have efficacy in mouse infection models.

-The respiratory consequences of early-onset scoliosis are the focus of Dr. Peter Schochet’s research.
+The respiratory consequences of early-onset scoliosis are the focus of Dr. Schochet’s research.